 Many conditions are invisible.
 Psychological complaints, burnout, chronic fatigue - they cannot be seen from your appearance.
 Your employer is not a doctor and should not make medical judgments.

-Pressure from your employer during illness is stressful.
+Pressure from your employer during sick leave is stressful.
 It comes on top of the complaints you already have.
 And it often makes the situation worse rather than better.

-MediRights assists employees who face inappropriate pressure during illness.
+MediRights assists employees who face inappropriate pressure during sick leave.
 We assess your situation, determine if the pressure is lawful, and help you set boundaries in a way that protects your position.

 This can mean: drafting a letter to your employer, preparing for meetings, or taking over communication.
 Depending on what is needed in your situation.